comptoolsres/comptoolsres.github.io/TLCL_reading_notes_4.md

   [magitz@login3 sys_info_page]$
   ```

-  These two commands could have also been simplified to the single `git checkout -b variables`, which creates and checks out the branch.
+  These two commands could have also been simplified to the single `git checkout -b variables`, which creates and checks out the branch in one step.

 * p.
 373: **Second Stage: Adding a Little Data**: make these changes and then run the `git add`, `git commit`, `git push` commands.